 WE NEED YOUR HELP

-In our World Teenage Reporting Project, we amplify youth journalism when it seemed necessary to do so.
+In our World Teenage Reporting Project, we amplify youth journalism when it seems necessary to do so.

-Now, we re working with other NGOs to find tools to to measure the impact on a teenager of a first experience in getting coached to do journalism in ways that allow at least a basic international comparison.
+Now, we are working with other NGOs to find tools to measure in ways that allow at least a basic international comparison the impact on a teenager of a first experience in getting coached to do journalism.

-We're especially interested in any counter-cynicism measures: acquiring an appreciation of the role of journalism itself as a support of democracy while at the same time also learning the media literacy skills to check all content and sources.
+We're especially interested in what can measure counter-cynicism, acquiring an appreciation of the role of journalism as a support of democracy while at the same time also learning the media literacy skills to check all content and sources.

 Please give a shout in the contact form below if you can recommend a resource, a measurement tool or a contact.